polterguy/polterguy.github.io/index.md

 ---
-title: Documentation for Aista Magic Cloud and Hyperlambda
+title: Documentation for Magic Cloud and Hyperlambda
-description: Where the Machine Creates your Code, using Artificial Intelligence, Machine Learning, meta programming, and software development automation
+description: "Where the Machine Creates your Code, using Artificial Intelligence, Machine Learning, meta programming, and software development automation"
 og_image: https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg
 ---

-# What is Aista Magic Cloud?
+# What is Magic Cloud?

-Aista Magic Cloud, or Magic for short, is a software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, and low-code software development automation.
+Magic Cloud, or Magic for short, is a software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, machine learning, and low-code software development automation.
 This allows you to focus on creative tasks, while having the machine implement the boring parts.
-Aista Magic Cloud is [open source](https://github.com/polterguy/magic), but AINIRO.IO also offers [hosting of Magic](https://ainiro.io) for a monthly fee.
+Magic Cloud is [open source](https://github.com/polterguy/magic), but [AINIRO.IO](https://ainiro.io) offers hosting of Magic for a monthly fee.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/n8Y4sTrprqk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Why use Aista Magic Cloud?
+## Why use Magic Cloud?

 As a software developer typically 80% of your job is literally so simple that it can be replaced with artificial intelligence and software development automation, based upon meta programming constructs.
 This results in more secure and robust solutions, with less bugs, better scaling, and more freedom for you to pursue more creative tasks.
-In general Aista Magic Cloud makes you at least 5 times as productive, sometimes hundreds of times more productive.
+In general Magic Cloud makes you at least 5 times as productive, sometimes hundreds of times more productive.

 ## What can I create with Magic?

-Aista Magic Cloud is not suitable for all tasks.
+Magic Cloud is not suitable for all tasks.
 Its primary strength is for generating backend code, that is database heavy in nature, and/or integrates with other web APIs.
 However, when you can use Magic, it easily saves you 80% of your time, and sometimes it will save you 95% of your time and resources, depending upon your requirements.
 Below are some examples of apps where it makes sense to use Magic.

 * Custom ChatGPT website chatbots
 * CRM systems